hipchat/triatomic/README.md

 [yeoman]: http://yeoman.io
 [generator-hubot]: https://github.com/github/generator-hubot

+### Why "Triatomic"?

+HipChat Hubot for Heroku is kind of a mouthful.
+Abbreviated, you get HHH, which is the molecular abbreviation to triatomic hydrogen, which in turn sounds cooler than "HHH".
+Deal with it.

 ### Running Triatomic Locally

 You can test your hubot by running the following, however some plugins will not